Could these be the country’s most popular restaurants? Here are the spots that pulled in the most traffic on our site in July.

 This Cuban-inspired bar and eatery has a food offering that’s fuss-free, inexpensive and unpretentious.
 Pair with one of the rum-based cocktails and your Friday night is set.

-SA’s number one restaurant is no stranger to this list.
+SA’s number three restaurant is no stranger to this list.
 Even those who’ve already been lucky enough to dine here are planning their next sojourn.
 Magnificent food on inspired plating (as well as a not-to-be-missed wine pairing) makes this one for the books.
-(Watch head chef Gregory Czarnecki make his famous bon bons below.)

 This rock ‘n roll bar features cocktails and street food inspired by countries like Thailand, Vietnam, China, Korea and Japan.
 Try the pho or one of the broken rice BBQ bowls.

-The number two restaurant in the country from Luke Dale-Roberts continues to draw repeat visitors locally and globally.
-Recently it also launched pop-up pub lunches, meaning you can enjoy understated yet incredible fish, chips and peas at a Top 10 restaurant.
+The number two restaurant in the country from Luke Dale Roberts continues to draw repeat visitors locally and globally.

 Have you visited any of these restaurants recently?
 Tell us about your experience using the free Eat Out app.